gizzard/C3T-Status-Prowl-PHP-Script/README.md

 ABOUT
 ------------
-The C3T-Status-Prowl-PHP-Script is a little PHP script who will continuously check the state of the CCC Trier e.
+The C3T-Status-Prowl-PHP-Script is a little PHP script which will continuously check the state of the CCC Trier e.
 V. clubroom LED.
-Is the room online you will get an notification via prowl.
+If the room is online you will get a notification via prowl.

 LICENCE
 ------------
-For roundabout 60 lines of PHP code? your kidding, right?
+For roundabout 60 lines of PHP code?
+You're kidding, right?

 REQUIREMENTS